-The traits of a champion include hard work, going the extra mile, consistency, and the desire for continuous improvement.
+A champion's traits include hard work, going the extra mile, consistency, and the desire for continuous improvement.
 Maggie Larson displays all of these traits and more.

-During the 2020 track and field season, “The Runner” pick Maggie as one of the favorites to win a state Track and Field title in the 800 meters even though she had only run one year of track in her life.
-The Runner covers high school mid and long distance running in Washington State.
+During the 2020 track and field season, “The Runner” picked Maggie as one of the favorites to win a state Track and Field title in the 800 meters even though she had only run one year of track in her life.
+The Runner covers high school mid and long-distance running in Washington State.
 They saw what I witnessed day in and day out in this new runner’s short career—a champion in the making.